qwertie/home/misc/Atlas-Shrugged-summary.md

 > When she had told him the story of the motor, when he had studied the manuscript, he made no comment, but merely said that he would take the job on any terms she named.

 > She asked him to choose his own terms.
 She protested, in astonishment, against the low monthly salary he quoted.
 "Miss Taggart," he said, "if there's something that I won't take, it's something for nothing. [...]
 I don't collect for an intention.
 But I sure do intend to collect for goods delivered.
 If I succeed, that's when I'll skin you alive, because what I want then is a percentage, and it's going to be high, but it's going to be worth your while."
 (I'm not sure how this will work when a percentage is not agreed in advance.
-What is she buying now, if the intellectual property will be his?)
+If the intellectual property will belong to him, what is she buying right now?)

 > They agreed that it was to be her private project and that he was to be her private employee; neither of them wanted to have to deal with the interference of the Taggart Research Department.
 He asked to remain in Utah. [...]